 Most people in the world have had the experience of leaving the place where they grew up.
 Maybe they will only move as far as the next village or city.
 But for some people, they will need to leave their country entirely – sometimes for a short time, but sometimes forever.

-Every day, all over the world, people make one of the most difficult decisions of their lives: to leave their country in search of a better, safer life.
+Every day, all over the world, people make one of the most difficult decisions in their lives: to leave their homes in search of a safer, better life.

-There are many reasons why.
-Some leave home to get a job or an education – they are usually called migrants.
-Others are forced to flee human rights violations, such as torture and persecution, from an armed conflict or another type of crisis.
-Or they might have been targeted just because of who they are or what they do – for example, for their ethnicity, religion, sexuality or political opinions.
-We usually refer to this group as refugees or asylum-seekers.
+There are many reasons why people around the globe seek to rebuild their lives in a different country.
+Some people leave home to get a job or an education.
+Others are forced to flee persecution or human rights violations such as torture.
+Millions flee from armed conflicts or other crises or violence.
+Some no longer feel safe and might have been targeted just because of who they are or what they do or believe – for example, for their ethnicity, religion, sexuality or political opinions.

-These people’s journeys can be full of danger and fear.
+These journeys, which all start with the hope for a better future, can also be full of danger and fear.
+Some people risk falling prey to human trafficking and other forms of exploitation.
 Some are detained by the authorities as soon as they arrive in a new country.
-Many face daily racism, xenophobia and discrimination, and risk falling prey to human trafficking and exploitation.
+Once they’re settling in and start building a new life, many face daily racism, xenophobia and discrimination.

-Others end up feeling alone and isolated, having lost the support networks most of us take for granted – their community, relatives and friends.
+Some people end up feeling alone and isolated because they have lost the support networks that most of us take for granted – our communities, colleagues, relatives and friends.

 Who is a refugee?

-A refugee is a person who has fled their own country because they are at risk of serious human rights violations there.
-Because their own government cannot or will not protect them, they are forced to seek international protection.
-There are currently over 21 million refugees in the world.
-The vast majority of them – 86% – live in developing regions.
+A refugee is a person who has fled their own country because they are at risk of serious human rights violations and persecution there.
+The risks to their safety and life were so great that they felt they had no choice but to leave and seek safety outside their country because their own government cannot or will not protect them from those dangers.
+Refugees have a right to international protection.

 Who is a migrant?